Fake call centre gang busted in Rewari, 4 held - The Tribune

 Fake call centre gang busted in Rewari, 4 held

-With the arrest of four persons, local police today claimed to have unearthed a gang involved in running a fake call centre and duping people across the country by posing as bank representatives offering to increase their credit card limits.
-Seven mobile phones, one laptop, and documents related to credit card details have been recovered from the accused.
+With the arrest of four persons, the local police on Saturday claimed to have unearthed a gang involved in running a fake call centre and duping people across the country by posing as bank representatives offering to increase their credit card limits.
+Seven mobile phones, one laptop and documents related to credit card details have been recovered from the accused.
 The gang is accused of defrauding victims through cyber fraud.

-DSP Ravindra Singh said the accused had been identified as Ajit Manjhi, Sandeep, Sanjay alias Lalla of Delhi and Vikas of Siwan district in Bihar.
-The gang had been involved in over 100 cases of cyber fraud across various states, he added.

 Unlock Exclusive Insights with The Tribune Premium